vmware-archive/legacy-terraform-provider-vra7/README.md

 ## Execution

-There are three terraform commands that can be used on vRA plugin as follows.
+These are the terraform commands that can be used on vRA plugin as follows.
+* **terraform init** - *The init command is used to initialize a working directory containing Terraform configuration files.*

 * **terraform plan** - *Plan command shows plan for resources like how many resources will be provisioned and how many will be destroyed.*